fmarino-ipzs/eid-it-wallet-docs/docs/en/introduction.rst

 The document, by distinguishing between mandatory regulatory aspects and good design practices, aims to provide to public entities and private entities interested in taking part in the IT-Wallet System what is necessary to:

  - facilitate the understanding and adoption of the Service Model, increasing the number of potential services and usage opportunities for the User;
- - adopt the IT-Wallet System’s Visual Identity in order to enhance its reliability and recognizability for the User;
+ - adopt the IT-Wallet System's Visual Identity in order to enhance its reliability and recognizability for the User;
  - ensure design consistency across macro-functionalities and single interactions between the User and the service Touchpoints;
  - maintain an adequate level of quality, promoting the principles of usability, accessibility and inclusivity.